NUSGreyhats/grey-cat-the-flag-site/content/_index.md

 ### $ stat ctf

-There will be two categories this year: Local and International. **All participants (regardless of category) must be undergraduate or pre-university students, such as NSFs, JC, Poly, or ITE students.**
+There will be two categories this year: Local and International. **Local Category participants must be undergraduate or pre-university students, such as NSFs, JC, Poly, or ITE students.
+International Category participants may also include Master’s students.**

 1. **Local Category:** Teams must consist **entirely** of Singapore Citizens or Permanent Residents.